 They ironically provide the “hot water” needed to reveal what is already lurking in the “tea bag” of my heart that can easily be overlooked in the lukewarm glow of other seasons.

 While I can honestly hardly wait until the dawn of spring, I am learning that I discover the most about me during this portion of the annual cycle ordained by God!
 I have embraced, as I mentioned in a sermon a few weeks ago, getting comfortable with being uncomfortable.
 Have you noticed that so many of our tragedies, broken relationships, and even deaths occur after the holidays and especially during the last spasms of winter?
-For example here at North Life, we have had our church building broken into twice in the past week and thousands upon thousands of dollars of ministry property stolen…I don’t need to tell you how frustrating that experience has been.
+For example here at North Life, we had our church building broken into twice in one winter week and thousands upon thousands of dollars of ministry property stolen…I don’t need to tell you how frustrating that experience was a few years ago.
 Challenges and resistance felt under the cool skies of the present challenge my resolve to humbly admit my entitlement, selfishness, and defensiveness.
 I am more who I am as the raw winter winds blow than I will ever be basking on a sun-filled beach!
 I have discovered that I can never make more progress spiritually than I can during the short-but-long days we are stuck with right now.

 Old camel-kneed James reminds us of much we cannot know or become without a wide range of challenges: